ReCreate: Reasoning and Creating Domain Agents Driven by Experience: Limitations

-First, ReCreate focuses on optimizing agent scaffolds at the textual and code levels, such as prompts, reasoning strategies, and tool scripts.
-It does not extend to infrastructure adaptations, such as customizing execution environments or systems, as these require heavy engineering that is distinct from the generalizable logic of agent creation.
+The limitations of this work are twofold.
+First, ReCreate focuses on optimizing agent scaffolds at the textual and code levels, such as prompts, reasoning strategies, and tool implementations.
+It does not extend to infrastructure adaptations, such as harness and environments, as these require heavy engineering distinct from the generalizable logic of agent creation.
+Second, ReCreate does not update base model parameters.
+Combining the discovered scaffold patterns with model fine-tuning is a promising but computationally expensive direction for future work.

-Second, the framework adopts a training-free framework and does not update the base model parameters.
-This work prioritizes a lightweight, plug-and-play approach to efficiently unlock the capabilities of frozen frontier LLMs without the high overhead of gradient-based optimization.
-While fine-tuning would internalize the discovered scaffold patterns, the data engineering required to curate high-quality training corpora is computationally expensive, which forms a promising direction: